 In 2010, I had a friend who attended Glenn Beck’s “Restoring Hope” rally in Washington DC.
-My friend was all exited about all the talk he heard about spiritual awakening.
+My friend was all excited about all the talk he heard about spiritual awakening.
 Sadly my friend did not know the difference between the Christian faith and American civil religion.

 According to sociologist Robert Bellah, American civil religion is “certain common elements of religious orientation that the great majority of Americans share…(values) expressed in a set of beliefs, symbols, and rituals.”